facebook/create-react-app/packages/react-scripts/template/README.md

 - Infinite styles compiling [#1939](https://github.com/facebookincubator/create-react-app/issues/1939)

+- `node-sass` has been reported as having issues with detecting new files in a directory [#1891](https://github.com/sass/node-sass/issues/1891)

  `node-sass-chokidar` is used here as it addresses these issues.

 ## Adding Images, Fonts, and Files